 Italicspart one and part two.
-The tutorial on the preceding ‘n’ branch also helps.
+The tutorials on the preceding ‘n’ branch and the ‘a’ branch also helps.

 Remaining on the italic tree are a handful of miscellaneous letters.
 Many of them share a type of curved horizontal stroke found on the letter ‘f ’ (the upper and lower strokes, not the cross stroke).
 Others like ‘t’ and ‘z’ are outlying letters that we will also finish in this post.
 There also exists one poorly-defined hybrid letter—‘y’ that will be dealt with in this post.